ibm-messaging/mq-metric-samples/README.md

 ### MQ Client SDK
 The MQ Client SDK for C programs is required in order to compile and run Go programs.
-You may have this from an MQ Client installation image (eg rpm, dep formats for Linux, msi for Windows).
+You may have this from an MQ Client installation image (eg rpm, deb formats for Linux, msi for Windows).

 For Linux x64 and Windows systems, you may also choose to use the MQ Redistributable Client package which is a simple zip/tar file that does not need